 Currently, our product candidates are manufactured using processes developed or modified by us or by our third-party research institution collaborators that we may not intend to use for more advanced clinical trials or commercialization.
 We have selected Gen 2 as the manufacturing process for product registration, and all ongoing and future company-sponsored clinical trials.
 Although we believe Gen 2 is a commercially viable process, there are risks associated with scaling to the level required for advanced clinical trials or commercialization, including, among others, cost overruns, potential problems with process scale-out, process reproducibility, stability issues, lot consistency, and timely availability of raw materials.
-This includes potential risks associated with our inability to validate a potency assay prior to starting cohort 4 of our C-144-01 clinical trial.
+This includes potential risks associated with FDA not agreeing with all of the details of our validation data or our potency assay prior to starting Cohort 4 of our C-144-01 clinical trial.
+Furthermore, some of our CMOs may not be able to establish comparability of their products with TIL product used in Cohort 2 or may not be fully validated prior to starting Cohort 4.
 As a result of these challenges, we may experience delays in our clinical development and/or commercialization plans.
 We may ultimately be unable to reduce the cost of goods for our product candidates to levels that will allow for an attractive return on investment if and when those product candidates are commercialized.

 Our current manufacturing strategy involves the use of CMOs.
 Currently our product candidates are manufactured by WuXi, Lonza Netherlands (formerly PharmaCell), and Moffitt.
+In 2019 we anticipate that MasTHerCell will manufacture product candidates for use in our European clinical sites.
 Should we continue to use CMOs, we may not succeed in maintaining our relationships with our current CMOs or establishing relationships with additional or alternative CMOs.
 Our product candidates may compete with other products and product candidates for access to manufacturing facilities.
 There are a limited number of manufacturers that operate under cGMP regulations and that are both capable of manufacturing for us and willing to do so.
 If our CMOs should cease manufacturing for us, we would experience delays in obtaining sufficient quantities of our product candidates for clinical trials and, if approved, commercial supply.
 Further, our CMOs may breach, terminate, or not renew these agreements.
 If we were to need to find alternative manufacturing facilities it would significantly impact our ability to develop, obtain regulatory approval for or market our product candidates, if approved.
 The commercial terms of any new arrangement could be less favorable than our existing arrangements and the expenses relating to the transfer of necessary technology and processes could be significant.